 New Gold Inc. (New Gold) has developed cover system designs for the closure of the potentially acid generating (PAG) mine rock stockpiles (MRSs) at Rainy River Mine.
 New Gold has implemented cover system field trials to evaluate the cover system design's effectiveness to limit acid rock drainage.
-O'Kane Consultants Inc. (Okane) was retained to design, instrument, and interpret monitoring data collected from performance monitoring systems installed at the cover system field trials.
-The objective of this report is to summarize and interpret findings from data collected for the monitoring period of November 1, 2019 to October 31, 2020.
+Okane Consultants (Okane) was retained to design, instrument, and interpret monitoring data collected from performance monitoring systems installed at the cover system field trials.
+The objective of this report is to summarize and interpret findings from data collected during the monitoring period of November 1, 2020 to October 31, 2021, and a comprehensive three-year monitoring period between November 1, 2018 and October 31, 2021.

 Two cover system field trials were constructed in fall of 2017.
 Trial #1 consists of 0.50 m compacted Brenna clay (CBC), 0.75 m non-compacted clay overburden, and 0.25 m topsoil.
-Propagules present in the topsoil layer will provide re-vegetation on Trial #1.
+Propagules present in the topsoil layer aided re-vegetation on Trial #1.
 Trial #2 consists of 0.50 m CBC and 1.0 m non-compacted clay overburden.
-Re-vegetation was completed by hand-seeding an appropriate seed-mix on Trial #2 in July 2019.
+Re-vegetation was completed by both hand-seeding an appropriate seed-mix on Trial #2 in July 2019 as well as hydroseeding in late 2019.
 The primary objectives of the cover system field trials are to evaluate the ability of overburden clay to manage oxygen ingress and net percolation through altering the water and gas balances.

 The ability of the cover system to manage oxygen ingress is evaluated by monitoring the degree of saturation of the CBC layer.
 A cover system containing a layer maintained at a degree of saturation equal to or greater than 85% is generally expected to efficiently limit oxygen ingress (McMullen et al. 1997, MEND 2004).
-Monitoring data recorded at the cover system field trials during the monitoring period show annual average saturation levels greater than 97% in the CBC.
-Maintenance of a 97% degree of saturation in the cover systems demonstrated that the compacted clay layer is retaining sufficient pore-water to prevent advection, and limit oxygen transport to diffusion through water.
+During the 2020-2021 monitoring period, the annual average saturation levels measured for both Trial #1 and Trial #2 was greater than 93% in the CBC layer.
+Maintenance of a 93% degree of saturation in the cover system demonstrated that the compacted clay layer is retaining sufficient pore-water to prevent advective oxygen transport, and limit oxygen ingress through diffusion.
+The 2020-2021 monitoring period observed the degree of saturation of the CBC drop to 90% and 83% at Trial #1 and Trial #2, respectively.
+The drop in degree of saturation resulted from a dry period with greatly below normal rainfall observed from June to August 2021.
+Precipitation following this period allowed saturation levels in the CBC to rebound to historically maintained levels.